21 SIS Epidemic Across a Dynamic Network

 • coef.form: sets the coefficient values of any offset terms in the formation model (those that are not explicitly estimated but fixed).

 • edapprox: selects the dynamic estimation method.
-If TRUE, uses the direct method, otherwise the approximation method.
+If TRUE (the default), uses the approximation method; if FALSE, the direct method.

 • Direct method: uses the functionality of the tergm package to estimate the separable formation and dissolution models for the network.
 This is often not used because of computational time.